 2. Behind the Ball Drill

 If the other drill doesn’t work for you, then try and reverse it.
-Instead of putting the tee in front of the ball put something behind the ball like a plate from Fat Plate Golf.
+Instead of putting the tee in front of the ball, put something behind the ball like a plate from Fat Plate Golf.
 These will help you improve your angle of attack and make sure you don’t get too steep.

 This drill will make sure that your low point is at or ahead of the ball.
 If the club hits the device, it provides instant feedback that your attack angle is not correct.
 This a great tool to help you practice in the upcoming winter months when hitting off of mats as well.

-Head over to our post on the best golf training aids for more devices that can help your impact.
+Head over to our post on the best golf training aids for more devices and gadgets that can help you improve your contact and consistency.

 3. The Water Bottle Drill

 I really like this drill as it will provide instant feedback if you are starting the downswing with your upper body and casting the club early.
 The water bottle drill will make sure you aren’t steep and ensure the club is behind the hands on the way down.
 Not to mention, it’s super easy to do at home to help you ingrain the feeling of swallowing your angle of attack.

 To get started, tie a half-full water bottle to the hosel of a pitching wedge or short iron.
-Make a slow backswing and pause slightly at the top.
-If you make an over the top move the water bottle will hit you in the head so make sure to swing very slow and deliberate.
+Make a slow backswing and pause slightly so you can really feel it.
+If you make the incorrect shift, the water bottle will hit you in the head so make sure to swing very slow and deliberate.
 You really want to feel the shallow swing in slow-motion before going to the range.

-Instead, try to feel as though the water bottle is going behind you and coming more from the inside to hit the ball.
+Instead, try to feel as though the water bottle is going behind you and coming more from the inside to hit the golf shot.

-Improving your scores means improving how consistent you can hit the golf ball on a regular basis.
-The easiest way to do that is to shallow out your angle of attack and make sure that you are compressing the ball.
-Once you find the slot you’ll hit longer and straighter shots with all of your clubs than ever before.
+As you know, improving your scores usually means improving how consistent you can hit the golf ball day in and day out.
+One of the easiest ways to do that is to shallow out your angle of attack and make sure that you are compressing the ball.
+Once you find the slot, you will hit longer and straighter shots with all of your clubs than ever before.